adamhollett/jekyll-relations/readme.md

 A page's **parent** is the next highest page in the folder structure.

-- If a page's filename is `index`, then its parent is the page with the filename `index` in the folder above the page:
+- If a page's filename is `index`, then its parent is the page with the filename `index` in the folder above:

   ```
   about.md